tanayarr/tnya.github.io/_posts/2019-02-15-learn-react-js.md

 Fade - The pastel palette reveals the shades of grey that exist within nature.
 This grey like nature itself possesses a sense of balance in itself.

 Camouflage - Amidst the splash of colours, the small patch of newspaper gets camouflaged.

+Blur - The storm of colours blurs one's understanding of what one can perceive.
+The viewer is allowed to have his own questions and ideas around 'Blur'.

+Artless - Newspaper and foil, both recyclable substances or 'poor' materials and fall way below in the hierarchy of materials in art.
+'Artless' represents this irony and at the same time glorifies their existence.